QNilsson/Graphql/README.md

 ```

 ### At least 1 Mutation resolvers allowing users to delete an item :white_check_mark:
 #### Allows users to delete any existing recipe.
-Click the trash can icon on the recipe card, then hit refresh.
+Click the trash can icon on the recipe card, watch the card disappear.

 ```javascript
 //Mutation to Delete